 If the Squash Captain resigns, or otherwise becomes unable to fulfil their duties, during their elected term, a pro tem captain should be endorsed by the Squash Section Members at an EGM as soon as possible after taking on the role.

 If an elected Squash Committee Member (other than the Squash Captain) resigns, or otherwise becomes unable to fulfil their duties, during their elected term, a Casual Vacancy will have been created.
-The Squash Committee will appoint a new Squash Committee Member to fill the role.
+The Squash Committee may appoint a new Squash Committee Member to fill the role.
 If a new Squash Committee Member cannot be appointed, the existing Squash Committee Members must formally take responsibility for the outstanding responsibilities.

 A Squash Committee Member may be removed from the Squash Committee following a vote of no confidence by all Squash Committee members (other than the person whose removal is being voted on).
 The Warwick Boat Club Ltd Directors may direct a Squash Committee member to step down if their position is deemed unreasonable and not in the best interest of Warwick Boat Club Ltd.